Razkky/Portfolio_project/README.md

 - Retrieve all object from database
 - Update an object using the object id
 - Destroy and object using the object id

+## Table of Content
+- The console
+    - Environment
+    - Installation
+    - File Descriptions
+    - Usage